yiisoft/proxy/README.md

     <br>
 </p>

-The package is able to build generic proxy for a class.
-It's used in [yii-debug](https://github.com/yiisoft/yii-debug) extension.
+The package is able to build generic proxy for a class i.e. it allows intercepting all class method calls.
+It's used in [yii-debug](https://github.com/yiisoft/yii-debug) package to collect service's method calls information.

 For license information check the [LICENSE](LICENSE.md)-file.